prsabahrami/AutoCov/README.md

 # AutoCov

-AutoCov is a CLI tool that automatically creates tests for your Python project until it reaches a specified code coverage threshold.
+Hi!

+I decided to make a cli tool designed to help you automatically generate tests for your Python projects until you reach your desired code coverage.
+Although this project is still in its early stages, my goal is to make achieving your code coverage targets as seamless as possible.
+The vision for test generation is something like a mixture of Hoare logic along with creating a Digraph out of the uncovered lines and using this to generate tests.

 ## Features

-- Analyzes current code coverage
+- [x] **Code Coverage Analysis**: AutoCov analyzes your current code coverage to identify areas that need more tests.
-- Generates new tests using Groq AI
+- [ ] **Automated Test Generation**: Using Groq AI, AutoCov generates new tests to improve your coverage.
-- Iteratively improves coverage until the target is reached
+- [ ] **Iterative Improvement**: The tool runs tests iteratively, enhancing coverage until the specified threshold is met.
+- [ ] **Visual Representation**: AutoCov creates a Digraph to visualize your code coverage.
+- [ ] **Interactive Test Modification**: It opens an editor window where you can review and modify the generated tests.

 ## Installation

-1. Clone the repository:
    ```
    git clone https://github.com/prsabahrami/autocov.git
    cd autocov